sodeve19/NEURON_in_COMSOL/README.md

 ## Usage

-1. Run the MATLAB script.
+1. Run the MATLAB script: Model_Code_SingleNeuron.m
 2. The code will generate a COMSOL model that can be further modified to:
    - Increase the number of neurons
    - Add background noise